Christian-2003/password-vault/docs/architecture/Module feature-auth.md

 <br/>

 ## 3 Context and Scope
-The following section describes the context and scope for the search feature.
+The following section describes the context and scope for the authentication feature.

 <br/>